Steigerwald/Projet3/README.md

 ## Installation

 Install the package JeuRechercheCode
-Use the IDLE or InteliJ in order to run the program.
+Use InteliJ or equivalent in order to run the program.
 Launch from the Main Class.

 ## Usage

 ```
-Java
-and Maven with the Log4J
+Maven and Java with the Log4J
 ```

 ## Contributing